The Last Supper: Leavened or Unleavened Bread?

 - The Greek word ‘artos,’ Strong’s number , is used 99 times throughout the NT.
-This word used for bread in general, both leavened and unleavened.
+This word used for bread in general, both leavened bread and unleavened bread.
 This same word for bread is used in the ‘Lord’s Prayer’ in Matt 6:11.

-- This word ‘azumos’ is used 9 times in Scripture, and 7 of those nine refer to the name of the Feast Days.
+- This word ‘azumos’ is used 9 times in Scripture, and 7 of those nine do not refer to bread, but refer to the name of the Feast Days of Unleavened.
 The remaining two uses of the word refer to ‘figurative’ unleavened bread; none of these usages refer to literal bread.

 The only Greek word used for literal bread, both Leavened and Unleavened, is the Greek word ‘artos.’
-Thus the bread used at the last Supper, as to leavened or unleavened, are to be determined not by observing the Greek and Hebrew words used for bread, but by many other clear markers, which we will see in subsequent posts.
+Thus the bread used at the last Supper, as to leavened or unleavened, can not be determined only by observing the Greek and Hebrew words used for bread.
+There are many other clear markers that tell us which bread is used, which we will see in subsequent posts.

-Our last item using the Greek word ‘artos’ is seen in Luke 24:13-35, where two disciples on the road to Emmaus have an encounter with Yahushua, who walked with them, and later sat at meat with them, and ate bread with them.
+One clear indicator using the Greek word ‘artos’ is seen in Luke 24:13-35.
+Here we see two disciples on the road to Emmaus have an encounter with Yahushua, who walked with them, and later sat at meat with them, and ate bread with them.
 In this event, We are told two pertinent facts regarding the bread:

 But we trusted that it had been he which should have redeemed Israel: and beside all this, to day is the third day since these things were done.
 (Luke 24:21)